ihor-drachuk/stable-language-switch/README.md

 ## The Solution

-Replace Windows system hotkeys with AutoHotkey scripts that use direct `PostMessage` calls.
-These scripts intercept the key combinations and switch languages immediately, without Windows' unreliable handling.
+Replace Windows system hotkeys with AutoHotkey scripts that remap your preferred hotkey to `Win+Space`, Windows' built-in language switching shortcut which works more stable in combination with this solution.

 ## Choosing Your Hotkey